Romeo discography

-This is the discography of American rapper and actor Maserati Rome or simply Rome, formerly known as Lil' Romeo or Romeo.
+This is the discography of American rapper and actor Romeo Miller, formerly known as Lil' Romeo, Romeo, or Maserati Rome.
 It consists of three studio albums, one independent album, three soundtracks, five Extended plays, five mixtapes, thirteen singles, two compilation albums, four collaboration albums, and twenty-two music videos.
 His music has been released on No Limit Records, Soulja Music Entertainment, The New No Limit, Priority Records, Universal Records, Koch Records, UrbanDigital Records, GoDigital Music Group & LPD Music along with his former record labels Guttar Music, Take A Stand, The Next Generation Entertainment and his current label No Limit Forever.

-In 2001, Miller's debut album Lil 'Romeo charted on the US Billboard 200 at number six, making it Romeo's first top ten album and his only Gold-certified album.
+In 2001, Miller's debut album Lil 'Romeo charted on the US Billboard 200 at number six selling 200,000 copies making it Romeo's first top ten album and was later certified 2× Platinum in 2002.
 The album contained Romeo's most successful single to date "My Baby".
 A music video was made featuring cameos from a Michael Jackson imitator, Silkk Tha Shocker and Master P. In 2002, his next album Game Time, though not as successful as his previous effort (chart wise) charted at number thirty-three on the US Billboard 200.
 His next album Romeoland charted on the Billboard 200 at number seventy.

 In 2005, Miller along with his father Master P & his Uncle Silkk the Shocker, reformed the pioneer rap group TRU and released their final album entitled The Truth.
 It charted on the US Billboard 200 at number fifty-four.
 The same year, Romeo would also release another collaboration entitled Young Ballers: The Hood Been Good to Us with his newly formed group at the time Rich Boyz.
 In 2006, Romeo would release his independent album entitled Lottery it charted on the Billboard 200 at number forty.
 Also In 2006, Miller released the soundtrack to his movie God's Gift, it was his first album released under his name changed to Romeo.
 In 2007, Romeo would collaborate again on a new album with his father Master P as the Miller Boyz entitled Hip Hop History, it did not chart on any Billboard charts.
 In 2009, Romeo released his second compilation album entitled Get Low it charted on the Billboard 200 at one-hundred-forty, making it Miller's first album to chart in four years.

 In 2010, Miller formed his new group College Boyys and created a new label called The Next Generation Entertainment, and they released their debut album entitled Spring Break.